 iOS 12 apps and macOS together at last

-One of the biggest new iOS 12 features may actually be for you computer: Apple may bring first and third-party iOS apps to your Mac computer.
-Why can't you control your smart home with the Home app via that all-powerful iMac Pro?
+It's a long-overdue upgrade.
+We've always asked: Why can't you control your smart home with the Home app via that all-powerful iMac Pro?
 It's a ridiculous notion.

 More Animojis in more places (like iPad)

-Whether you demanded it or vehemently opposed it, Apple is due to bring more Animojis to iOS 12 for use with the iPhone X Face ID camera.
-The navigation of these character masks should get easier too, according to Bloomberg.
+Whether you demanded it or vehemently opposed it, Apple is due to bring more Animojis to iOS 12 for use with the iPhone X Face ID camera. iOS 11.3 just gave us four new Animoji faces to play with, but why stop there?

-What we want to see
+More iOS 12 features we want to see

 While nothing is known about iOS 12 yet we have a clear idea of some of the things we want to see, such as the following.